 Persefoni + PCAF: Helping Financial Institutions Calculate and Analyze Financed Emissions

 For example, when a bank lends money to a business the loan may be supporting new projects that has carbon impacts.
-The PCAF standard provides a method for the bank to understand, and importantly - manage, the carbon associated with it loans.
-The PCAF standard incudes allocation formulas for the carbon associated with financial transactions in six asset classes including listed equity and bonds, mortgages, business loans, motor vehicle loans, project finance and commercial real estate.
+The PCAF standard provides a method for the bank to understand, and importantly - manage, the carbon associated with its loans.
+The PCAF standard includes allocation formulas for the carbon associated with financial transactions in six asset classes including listed equity and bonds, mortgages, business loans, motor vehicle loans, project finance, and commercial real estate.

 Persefoni Co-Founder and CEO, Kentaro Kawamori said: “Once the PCAF standard was launched it was clear we needed to make financed emissions capabilities available to the market as quickly as possible.
 Though only recently launched, we’re already working with many of the world’s largest banks, asset managers, and asset owners.
 Sustainable Finance and ESG teams especially are looking not just to calculate but analyze the footprint of their investment and lending portfolios and we enable them to do it upwards of 10x faster than they otherwise might have been able to.”

-“After a successful career on Wall Street and working with some of the best talent in the industry, I now spend a lot of my time helping Sustainable Finance and ESG teams as well as C suite executives and directors at many of the world’s leading firms navigate carbon and climate considerations.
-Not surprisingly, these considerations affect capital allocation, M&A, cost of capital, investor relations, profitability and compensation, amongst others.
+“After a successful career on Wall Street and working with some of the best talents in the industry, I now spend a lot of my time helping Sustainable Finance and ESG teams, as well as C suite executives and directors at many of the world’s leading firms, navigate carbon and climate considerations.
+Not surprisingly, these considerations affect the capital allocation, M&A, cost of capital, investor relations, profitability, and compensation, amongst others.
 Innovations, such as the financed emissions capabilities within the Persefoni platform, are critical for these teams to be able to quickly and effectively understand the climate impact of their investment and lending activities.” – Marc Zenner, former Managing Director & Global Group Co-Head, Corporate Finance Advisory, Investment Banking Division, JPMorgan Chase & Co. and Strategic Advisor at Persefoni.